jarmbrust/bouncy-ball/README.md

 Enjoy!

 ### Note
 There is a small bug where a ball might escape the lower right corner.
-Doesn't happen that often, but you've been warned!.
+Doesn't happen that often, but you've been warned!